 After growing up on U.S. Air Force bases across the country and attending college in South Carolina, Christopher moved to Portland in 2004.

-Working with both consumer and business clients, I have focused on achieving cost-effective outcomes for clients.
-I strive to understand the outcomes desired by my clients and to advise problem-solving strategies to achieve those goals and objectives.
+Working with both consumer and business clients, I focus on delivering cost-effective outcomes.
+I take time to understand each client’s objectives and develop problem-solving strategies tailored to achieve them.

 • Represented individual debtor in strategically-filed successive bankruptcy cases to discharge majority of nearly $1 million in income tax obligations and force repayment plan, without interest or penalties, of remaining balance.